This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Mini chocolate chips for garnish (optional)

-- For the frosting: Cut the butter into pieces.
+- Cut the butter into pieces.
 Using the paddle attachment, whip the butter for 3-4 minutes, scraping down the bowl occasionally.
 Beat the butter until it looks lighter in color.

-- You’ll need one full size bag of Chip Ahoy for the cupcakes and frosting
+- You’ll need one full-size, 13oz bag of Chip Ahoy to use in the cupcakes and frosting

-- You’ll need an additional bag of mini Chips Ahoy for the garnish
+- You’ll need an additional 8oz bag of Mini Chips Ahoy for the garnish